johnspurlock/app-privacy-report-viewer/README.md

 iOS 15 beta introduces a new feature in Privacy Settings called [Record App Activity](https://developer.apple.com/documentation/ios-ipados-release-notes/ios-ipados-15-beta-release-notes#Privacy).

-When enabled, you can save Save App Activity to dump the data to a json-like single file of the form `app-privacy-report-yyyy-mm-dd-hh-mm.json`
+When enabled, you can save Save App Activity to dump the data to a newline-delimited json file of the form `App_Privacy_Report_v4_<time>.ndjson`

 e.g.
 ```json